Sanskrit: शिव, Śiva

 This book contains all the elements for a proper puja, including Shiva’s meditation, mantras for the articles of worship, His one hundred and eight names, arati, and the Shiva Calisa.

 For more advanced practices, the Shiva Puja and Advanced Yajna book is recommended.
 By performing Shiva Puja and Yajna, we sacrifice egoistic tendencies into the fire of Divine union and come to experience the bliss of Pure Consciousness.

 This book contains a beginners Shiva Puja, intermediate Shiva Puja, and advanced Shiva Puja.
 Also, the one thousand names of Shiva, and a complete system for a Vedic fire yagna, or sacrifice, are included.

 It also contains several beautiful hymns including the Rudrashtakam, Shiva Panchakshara Stotram, and Shiva Lingashtakam.

 In addition, the system of worship for the sacred fire ceremony and an appendix of additional mantras and strotras are included.

-With all the material contained in this book, it is possible to spend decades studying and refining the worship of our beloved Lord Shiva!
+With all the material contained in this book, the Shiva Puja and Advanced Yagna, it is possible to spend decades studying and refining the worship of our beloved Lord Shiva.

 An enjoyable way to learn the Shiva Puja is by watching Swamiji’s Shiva Puja Video Class.
-This video series covers the Beginners, Intermediate and Advanced Pujas, and also gives the complete system for Yajna, or fire sacrifice.
+This video series covers the Beginners, Intermediate and Advanced Puja.
+It also gives the complete system for Yajna, or fire sacrifice.
 Yajna is the union between the fire burning in the Ajna chakra, the light of meditation, and the howan kunda, the sacrificial altar.